Indonesia company registration

 Indonesia company registration is a hassle-free process if you know how to go about it.
 With Tetra Consultants at the wheel, you will be able to dedicate your time and resources to other more important business channels.

-With our lean-and-mean mentality, you can rely on our team of experts to provide you a seamless experience throughout the whole process of Indonesia business set up.
+With our lean-and-mean mentality, you can rely on our team of experts to provide you with a seamless experience throughout the whole process of company registration in Indonesia.
 Our ultimate goal is for your Indonesian company to be operationally ready within the stipulated time frame.

-Our service package includes everything you will require to do business in Indonesia:
+Our service package includes everything you will require for foreign company registration in Indonesia:

 Can foreigners register a company in Indonesia?

-Additionally, to secure the BKMP foreign investment approval, your business will require a paid-up capital of approximately US$250,000.
+- Additionally, to secure the BKPM foreign investment approval, your business will require a paid-up capital of approximately US$250,000.